emcache/emcache/README.rst

         await client.close()
     asyncio.run(main())

-Emcache has currently support for the following commands:
+Emcache has currently support, among many of them, for the following commands:

 - **get** Used for retrieving a specific key.
 - **gets** Cas version that returns also the case token of a specific key.